About the Art Advisory Board

 The Art Advisory Board is comprised of individuals with deep experience in the art world.
-This team of twelve members (and growing) has been gathered together by Peter Hastings Falk, our Chief Curator & Editor.
 Not all of our board members are listed here.
 Some cherish their privacy.
-They include museum curators, art critics, art dealers, art historians, art professors, collectors, and artists.
 Each member of this team has been known to and respected in the art world for many years.
 And each has over the course of many years proven sensitive to recognizing the highest accomplishments of visual expression.
 Each is well versed in the movements and “isms” that define art history — especially the formalist and conceptualist precepts of the twentieth century.
 Each is highly attuned to composition, color, style, and technique.
 Equally important, each is perceptive when it comes to reading meaning, content, and conceptual intent.
 Each is passionate about art and balances their aesthetic preferences with their intellectual backgrounds.
 Together, they form a trusted sounding board, providing valuable feedback.

 In short, our mission is to recognize quality of vision and an ability to express that vision consistently with skill and integrity.
-Our team is scattered about the country and all are proactive in identifying great candidates and making recommendations.
-Some are identified below while others have requested we respect their privacy.
+Our team is scattered about the country and all are proactive in identifying and qualifying candidates and making recommendations.
 In most cases our board members make the initial contact with artist estates and late career artists, encouraging them to apply directly to us via email with résumé and images.

 PETER HASTINGS FALK, Chief Curator & Editor